dokester/BayesicFitting/docs/manual.md

 <a name="fixedmodel"></a>
 ### Fixed Models.

-Upon construction of a simple model the value(s) of one or more parameters can be fixed.
+Upon construction of a simple model, the value(s) of one or more parameters can be fixed.
 Either with a constant value, turning the model into one with less parameters, or with another **Model**.
 In the latter case the parameter is changing as the **Model**.
 Results and